zeroDivZero/notes-ios/notes/metrics/MetricKit.md

 Framework to aggregate and analyze per-device reports on exception and crash diagnostics of on-device app, and on power and performance metrics.

-Once per day, get reports about previous 24 hours at most.

 Does not return data to Mac apps built with **Catalyst**.

 ## Setup